bfletcher/aarch64-MEAN-stack-sensor-gateway/README.md

 The two NodeJS applications and the MongoDB instance run in Docker containers.
 As MongDB is only supported on Ubuntu for aarch64, Ubuntu Xenial is used as a base for all the containers.

+Tested with Debian on Qualcomm Dragonboard DB410C.
+Web apis tested with Postman (Chrome plugin).

 ## Install

 Build the containers